o3de/o3de.org/content/docs/contributing/to-docs/style-guide/format.md

 For the first on-page reference to Gems and components, use **bold** text.
 Use unformatted text for subsequent references.

 **Additional rules**
-: - For Gems, capitalize and **bold** both the name of the Gem and "Gem" itself.
+: - For Gems, capitalize and **bold** both the name of the Gem and the word "Gem".
-  - For components, capitalize and **bold** the name of the component; lowercase and use unformatted text for "component" itself.
+  - For components, capitalize and **bold** the name of the component.
+Use lowercase and unformatted text for the word "component".

 Type | Example
 :--| :--